calceytechnologies/react-native-fast-cached-images/README.md

 `react-native link`

-As for projects < 0.29 you need rnpm to link native packages

-`rnpm link`

 Optionally, use the following command to add Android permissions to AndroidManifest.xml automatically

 `RNFB_ANDROID_PERMISSIONS=true react-native link`

-pre 0.29 projects

-`RNFB_ANDROID_PERMISSIONS=true rnpm link`

 The link script might not take effect if you have non-default project structure, please visit the wiki to link the package manually.
+If you are using any a lower `react-native` version <60 or having any difficulties installing this use this [link.](https://github.com/joltup/rn-fetch-blob#user-content-installation) for advanced setup options

 #### Grant Permission to External storage for Android 5.0 or lower